Trusted WordPress tutorials, when you need them most.

 Why and When Do You Need a Maintenance Page in WordPress?

 Normally, you can do most things on your WordPress website without ever taking it offline.
-However, there are some situations when you will need to put your site in maintenance mode to avoid any conflicts.
+However, there are situations when you’ll need to put your site into maintenance mode to avoid conflicts or poor user experience.

-Similarly, if you are moving WordPress from a local server to a live site or switching from one hosting server to another, then you will need a maintenance page.
+For example, this includes moving WordPress from a local server to a live site or switching from one hosting server to another.
+In these cases, a maintenance page keeps visitors from seeing your site while it’s in an incomplete or unstable state.

-It will help prevent users from seeing your website while it’s under construction and protect it from hackers and viruses.
+This will help prevent users from seeing your website while it’s under construction and can also protect it from potential security issues.
 Plus, adding an attractive maintenance page can mitigate potential harm to your SEO during website downtime.

 How to Create a Maintenance Page in WordPress